rafaelrinaldi/data-components/README.md

 ## Motivation

-There are plenty of options to architect a web application out there but most options often assume that you're working on a [SPA][spa].
+There are plenty of options to architect a web application out there but most of them often assume that you're working on a [SPA][spa].
 That alone will add a lot of stuff that you might not want at all.
 Data binding, custom messaging system and virtual DOM to name a few.

 Sometimes you just need something simple to kick things off without having to worry about naming conventions and programming paradigms.
 That's how this library was born.